Universities Attending the UK University Fair Glasgow

 Work placement opportunities are also encouraged.

-Swansea University is based in Ssouth Wales and currently has around 20,000 students enrolled across two campuses.
-Our Singleton Park campus was established in 1920 and is home to the Swansea University Medical School, College of Human and Health Sciences, College or Arts and Humanities, and the Hillary Rodham Clinton School of Law.
-Our Bay Campus opened in 2015 and is home for our College of Engineering, School of Management, and Computer Science.
+Swansea University is based in South Wales and currently has around 20,000 students enrolled across two campuses.
+The Singleton Park campus was established in 1920 and is home to the Swansea University Medical School, College of Human and Health Sciences, College of Arts and Humanities, and the Hillary Rodham Clinton School of Law.
+The Bay Campus opened in 2015 and is home to the College of Engineering, School of Management, and Computer Science.

-Our strengths lie within the science subjects, but are strongly supported by our humanities subjects, which are globally recognised.
-We are ranked in the Top 30 institutions in the UK (The Times, 2019), and the Top 15 for Graduate Employment.
-We have an excellent 97% employment record.
+Traditional strengths lie within the science subjects, but are strongly supported by humanities subjects, which are globally recognised.
+Swansea is ranked in the top 15 for Graduate Employment with an excellent 97% employment record.

-We have one of the best student experiences in the UK according to our students, who consistently vote us in the Top 10 in the National Student Survey and WhatUni.
+Swansea also has one of the best student experiences in the UK according to its students, who consistently vote the University in the top 10 in the National Student Survey.
 Swansea has a low cost of living compared to other major cities in the UK.
 The city is vibrant, lively, friendly and often referred to as ‘home away from home’.

 The University of Central Lancashire (UCLan) is based in Preston, in the north west of the UK.
 In addition to main city centre campus, it has facilities in Burnley, Westlakes in Cumbria and Llangollen Outdoor Centre in North Wales.
 24,000 students from 100 different countries are enrolled, making it one of the largest student bodies in the country.

-UCLan became the first modern university to be named in the QS World Rankings in 2010, and has over 400 undergraduate and 200 postgraduate courses available.
+UCLan became the first modern university to be named in the QS World Rankings, and has over 400 undergraduate and 200 postgraduate courses available.
 The University has been a leader in emerging disciplines such as Fashion and Forensic Science, as well as newer additions such as Dentistry and Aerospace Engineering.